jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

 - is there motion?
 - is the code right?

-the possible states for the inputs are
+then the possible states for the inputs are

 =====================  =====================
 motion (first)          code (second)